UAF-RCS/uaf-rcs-storage-docs/storage.md

 ## Online Spinning Disk

-Online spinning disk is used to share data and VM storage.
+Online spinning disk is used to share data and storage to RCS managed VMs.
 Data may be backed up automatically to $ARCHIVE for an additional service fee or Principal Investigators may back up online spinning disk data manually to their $ARCHIVE account using their subsidized 10 TB or any additional purchased $ARCHIVE storage.
 Online spinning disk storage will generally perform slower when used with high performance computing.

 ## Offline Tape Archive